syseleven/heat-examples/serverGroups/README.md

 ## Overview

-Using this template you can start two instances organised which are organised as ResourceGroups
+Using this template you can start two instances organised which are organised as `OS::Heat::ResourceGroups`.

 ## Usage